displace-agency/docs-movo/06-offering.md

 ## **CURRENT OFFERING: PHASE 1 ONLY**

 **Note**: This document outlines our complete project vision across three phases, but **we are currently only offering Phase 1**.
-Phase 2 and Phase 3 are included for future planning purposes and are not part of the current scope or pricing.
+Phase 2 and Phase 3 are included for future planning purposes and are not part of the current scope.

 ---